Yes! You Can Spray Paint Cabinet Hardware

 It’s really up to the design look you have in mind and the other metallic finishes in the room.

-Before you tackle a WHOLE kitchen, buy just one can of a couple of colors to test on a piece of foam core board first!
+Before you tackle a and spray paint a WHOLE kitchen full of hardware, first test the metallic finish you are considering on a piece of foam core board first!

 You are going to be surprised at how easy this project is and how quickly you can transform your hardware with some primer and spray paint!